ABOUT

 JAAN strives to react to all cruelty cases and animal related problems throughout the country and assists in seeking solutions for welfare improvement for any animal species.

-We not only work with the government, but also confront them with animal related issues that need their attention.
-Our team assists government officials with confiscations of wildlife and fast response actions to solve wildlife crime.
-We provide excellent aftercare for confiscated animals.
+JAAN not only works with the government, but also confront them with animal related issues that need their attention.
+The team assists government officials with confiscations of wildlife and fast response actions to solve wildlife crime.
+They provide excellent aftercare for confiscated animals.

 At the Sumatra Wildlife center, we rehabilitate and release victims of the illegal wildlife trade.
 These animals have been found by our K9 unit (wildlife detection dogs).
 Our K9 unit are specially trained sniffer dogs used to tackle illegal wildlife smuggling in the harbour and other important key areas.